 Our paper also relates to the original work on herding and information cascades by Banerjee (1992), Bikhchandani et al. (1992) and Chamley (2004).
+It further relates to Avery and Zemsky (1998), who study herding in financial markets and introduce multidimensional uncertainty to allow for information cascades.
 Our model differs from these traditional models of herding in several dimensions.
 First, in previous herding models, agents make decisions sequentially and the dynamics of the model are governed by the gradual observation of these individual decisions.
-Both of these features do not sit well with standard macroeconomic models, which explains, we believe, why herding does not figure more prominently in this literature.
-In our setup, instead, agents act simultaneously and learn by observing aggregates, which allows for a smoother integration of herding mechanisms into standard macroeconomic models.
+Both features do not sit well with standard macroeconomic models.
+In our setup, instead, agents act simultaneously and learn by observing aggregates, which allows for a smoother integration of herding into macroeconomic frameworks.
 Second, the source of agents' confusion is different.
 In traditional herding models, people are confused between the fundamental return and the idiosyncratic shocks that stem from a particular ordering of the investors.
-As a consequence, boom-bust cycles arise in those models only for specific orderings, or in other words for specific sequences of idiosyncratic shocks.
-In our model instead, agents are confused between between the fundamental and the common noise, which are drawn once and for all.
+As a consequence, boom-bust cycles arise only for specific sequences of idiosyncratic shocks.
+In our model instead, agents are confused between the fundamental and the common noise, which are drawn once and for all.
 Boom-bust patterns emerge endogenously through the natural evolution of beliefs and without any timing assumptions about shocks.
 This distinction with the existing literature is crucial to generate endogenous cycles.
-Finally, while most of the earlier literature on herding focused on a strict type of permanent information cascade in which the flow of information is exactly zero, our model features a "smooth" form of information cascades in which the information flow varies continuously over the cycle.
-This feature is important as it allows for the possibility of the economy endogenously exiting the cascade region, producing the busts in our simulations.6